Setting up a branch policy in a SourceCraft repository

 2. Open the SourceCraft home page.

-3. On the Home tab, navigate to Repositories and select a repository.
+3. On the Home tab, under Your craftspace, navigate to Repositories and select your repository.

 6. In the terminal, run this command: